EMICVL/3d-objects-for-lab/README.md

 # 3d-objects-for-lab
 3DObject:

-Here U can find some 3D object for laboratory, like thermostat, swaps, petries, tests for yeasts, tests for candida.
+Here U can find a beta version of virtual laboratory of LNU team.
+This lab give a possibility to learn how to recognize different colonies of Candida.

 Podcasts_Candida_LNU: